jupyterlab/jupyterlab/docs/source/user/files.rst

      <iframe src="https://www.youtube-nocookie.com/embed/87ALbxm1Y3I?rel=0&amp;showinfo=0" frameborder="0" allow="autoplay; encrypted-media" allowfullscreen></iframe>
   </div>

-The file system can be navigated by double clicking on folders in the listing or clicking on the folders at the top of the directory listing:
+The file system can be navigated by double-clicking on folders in the listing or clicking on the folders at the top of the directory listing:

 .. raw:: html